TeaInside/simple_file_transfer/README.md

 change the license without their permission.

 ### Files that are licensed under the MIT license
-- Any file inside directory `users/aviezab`
+- Any file in directory `users/aviezab`
-- Any file inside directory `users/rLaps`
+- Any file in directory `users/rLaps`